This post may contain affiliate links. Please read my disclosure policy.

-This recipe pairs the juicy poultry with a crazy-simple pantry marinade mixed with Dijon mustard, tomato paste and sliced shallots that cook into caramelized sweetness.
+This recipe pairs the juicy poultry with a crazy-simple pantry chicken thigh marinade mixed with Dijon mustard, tomato paste and sliced shallots that cook into caramelized sweetness.

 It’s is my new favorite recipe, and I think you’re going to love it!